-Fast becoming a key contender across all significant success barometers on a global scale, Abu Dhabi’s prominence as a thriving economic entity certainly isn’t a new realisation, but its ability to match financial prosperity with tourist accessibility is proving a formidable modern day combination.
+Fast becoming a key contender across all significant success barometers on a global scale, the prominence of Abu Dhabi as a thriving economic entity certainly isn’t a new realisation, but its ability to match financial prosperity with tourist accessibility is proving a formidable modern day combination.

 The main beneficiary of such a combo is inevitably the business traveller; the new sect of suit-meets-swimsuit individual that requires conference room, boardroom and professionalism competencies, yet covets fine dining, copious leisure facilities and spectacular scenery.